Persons recovering from addiction to drugs and/or alcohol are considered to be disabled under state and federal law.

 When will I receive a refund for my park reservation deposit?

-It takes approximately 2-6 weeks after your event to receive a refund check.
-Refunds are made only if the park area is left in a clean and damage-free condition.
+It takes approximately 2-6 weeks after your event to receive a refund.
+Refunds are made only if the park area is left in a clean and damage-free condition all vendor documents were received and verified prior to event date.

 Are there electrical outlets for use by the public at the park shelters?